Ahmad-Imam/HSL-Frontend-APP/README.md

 ![stationlist](https://github.com/Ahmad-Imam/HSL-Backend-APP/assets/38004971/2ab7bc04-9686-402f-91f4-29fe637aeff7)
 ![createjourney](https://github.com/Ahmad-Imam/HSL-Backend-APP/assets/38004971/7ea713f0-ae69-41bf-a622-644e95ef9562)

-## Application Information
+## Project Information

+The application is based on the instruction given in [exercise github](https://github.com/solita/dev-academy-2023-exercise).
+The main idea is to create a UI and a backend service for displaying data from journeys made with city bikes in the Helsinki Capital area based on the dataset given as a csv file.

 The application consists of a separate frontend and backend repository.

+- Technology:

+  - Frontend: Flutter (Mobile Application)

-- Technology: Frontend: Flutter, Backend: NodeJS, Docker, Heroku
+  - Backend: NodeJS, Docker, Heroku

 - The frontend is designed as a mobile application and contains an apk in the repository to install.
 Unfortunately it is not possible to run the application in ios device as I do not have access to an iphone but incase of ios it will use the same codebase by using the power of cross-platform development in flutter.

 - The backend is written in NodeJs and it needs the installation of npm and node to run the backend.
-The backend is containerized and it is also hosted in Heroku.
+The backend is containerized with docker and it is also hosted in Heroku.

-## Application Features
+## Project Features

 - Users can view all the journey information from the first dataset given in the exercise github.
 Scroll to bottom to see more journeys as they are loaded.